 This section of the survey collects data on selected types of materials.
 It does not cover all materials (i.e., microforms, loose sheet music, maps, and pictures) for which expenditures are reported under Print Materials Expenditures, Electronic Materials Expenditures, and Other Material Expenditures.
 Under this category report only items the library has acquired as part of the collection and cataloged, whether purchased, lease, licensed, or donated as gifts that have been purchased, leased or licensed by the library, a consortium, the state library, a donor or other person or entity.
 Included items must only be accessible with a valid library card or at a physical library location; inclusion in the catalog is not required.
 Do not include items freely available without monetary exchange.
-Do not include items that have a set circulation period where it is available for their use.
+Do not include items that are permanently retained by the patron; count only items that have a set circulation period where it is available for their use.
 Count electronic materials at the administrative entity level; do not duplicate numbers at each branch.